VonRiddarn/vongine2d/README.md

 Vongine2d is a 2d game engine based on the Monogame framework.<br />

 ## Disclaimer
 This engine is made as a fun learning experience.
-Althoigh it aims to provide needed functionality to create a game, and perform said functionality as efficiently as possible, it does not intend to compete with other existing game engine solutions.
+It aims to provide needed functionality to create a game, and perform said functionality as efficiently as possible.
+However it does not intend to compete with other existing game engine solutions.
 This game engine serves more as a framework or module atop the Monogame framework.<br />
-**Use at your discretion**
+**Use at your own discretion**

 ## Planned features